Otty-sh/osc-88/README.md

 ## Why

-When user start a work with command `claude`, you cannot continue or recover the work by re-run the command `claude`, you need to run `cluade --resume XXXX`, not terminal does not have such info, so it is hard for terminal to resume user's work on re-start.
+When user start a work with command `claude`, you cannot continue or recover the work by re-running the command `claude`, you need to run `cluade --resume XXXX`, but the terminal does not have such info, so it is hard for terminal to resume user's work on re-start.
 That is the issue this OSC wants to solve, in detail:

 When a terminal restarts, every long-lived program inside it dies.
 A terminal *can* restore the visual scrollback from a log, but it cannot bring the **program** back, because it has no idea how that program was launched or how to re-enter its prior state.